Finbuckle.

 Finbuckle.MultiTenant has limited support for data isolation with ASP.NET Core Identity when Entity Framework Core is used as the backing store.
 It works similarly to Data Isolation with Entity Framework Core except Identity calls into the database instead of your own code.

 See the Identity data isolation sample projects in the GitHub repository for examples on how to use Finbuckle.MultiTenant with ASP.NET Core Identity.
-These samples illustrates how to isolate the tenant Identity data and integrate the Identity UI to work with a route multitenant strategy.
+These samples illustrate how to isolate the tenant Identity data and integrate the Identity UI to work with a route multitenant strategy.

 Configuring an Identity db context to be multitenant is identical to that of a regular db context as described in Data Isolation With Entity Framework Core with a few extra specifics to keep in mind.